John Mather (artist): Arrival and establishment in Melbourne

-John Mather's 'Plein Air' Work
+John Mather's 'plein air' work

 John Mather was one of the early practitioners of painting en plein air in Victoria.

-Contemporary reports noted that since his arrival in Melbourne ...
-Mr Mather has been travelling all through Victoria in the employment of his brush and pencil and has given to the public so many examples of his skill in depicting the most picturesque localities.
-When completing a painting of Mt Feathertop, he undertook a daily walk of 12 miles for a fortnight to complete the work ... leaving the picture on the spot where he was painting it, and frequently returning to find it so buried in snow that he had to actually dig it out ...
+Contemporary reports noted that since his arrival in Melbourne "Mr Mather has been travelling all through Victoria in the employment of his brush and pencil and has given to the public so many examples of his skill in depicting the most picturesque localities."

-His early interest in the landscape around Heidelberg is demonstrated by Wattles at Heidelberg and Leaving off Work, Heidelberg Road, both exhibited with the Victorian Academy of Arts in 1881.
+Mather had an early interest in the landscape around Heidelberg, demonstrated by Wattles at Heidelberg and Leaving off Work, Heidelberg Road, both exhibited with the Victorian Academy of Arts in 1881.
 He exhibited the following year, Near the Yarra, Heidelberg and Stubble Field, Heidelberg.
-Another example is a water colour of bushland and river The Yarra at Heidelberg, signed and dated 1882.
+Another example is a water colour of bushland and river, The Yarra at Heidelberg, signed and dated 1882.

-Early in 1885 John Mather painted near Sunbury, Riddell's Creek and Healesville, exhibiting the oil and water colour landscapes from those excursions in his studio in March.
-In autumn 1885, he made two trips to the Upper Yarra valley.
-At the time the region was described as an artist’s paradise with richly varied and delightfully picturesque scenery.
-In April 1885, he displayed the results of his first trip to the Upper Yarra valley in his studio at 95 Collins Street East.